DISINFORMATION

 ❌ Lack of sources or verification Red flag for misinformation

-🧩 Overly neat explanations of complex issues may be disinformation
+🧩 Overly neat explanations of complex issues May be disinformation

-🔄 Shared by friends or influencers without fact-checking misinformation risk
+🔄 Shared by friends or influencers without fact-checking Misinformation risk

-🐍 Origin traced to troll farms, bot accounts, or sketchy domains likely disinformation
+🐍 Origin traced to troll farms, bot accounts, or sketchy domains Likely disinformation